developer-kamran/Django-ecommerce-store/README.md

 # Django Ecommerce App

 Welcome to the Django Ecommerce App!
 This application allows users to purchase products with a seamless checkout experience.
-It features Stripe payments, promo code functionality, and comprehensive order tracking.
+It features Stripe payments, promo code functionality, and comprehensive order tracking system.

 ## Features